The Honourable Jean-Yves Duclos highlights budget investments for the Canadian Dental Care Plan

 With these significant investments in Budget 2023, and the ongoing work with provinces, territories, and health partners, we will continue to improve our public health care system so Canadians can get the care they need.

 "The Canadian Dental Care Plan will be larger than any other permanent government benefit program to date as it aims to improve access to dental care for up to 9 million uninsured Canadians, including children, people living with disabilities and seniors.
-With this program, we will help make sure that nobody in Canada has to choose between taking care of their teeth and paying their bills."
+With this program, we will help make sure that nobody in Canada has to choose between taking care of their teeth and paying their bills at the end of the month."

 The Honourable Jean-Yves Duclos